Package Torello.HTML

 java.lang.String... htmlTags)

-Creates an array that includes an open-and-close 'count' for each html-tag / html-element that was requested via the passed input-parameter String[] htmlTags.
+Creates an array that includes an open-and-close 'count' for each HTML-Tag / that was requested via the passed input String[]-Array parameter 'htmlTags'.

 Parameters:

-htmlTags - This may be one, or many, html elements whose open-close count needs to be computed.
-Any HTML 5.0 Element that is not present in this list - will not have a count computed.
-The count results are stored in an integer array that will be a "parallel array" to this input array.
+htmlTags - This may be one, or many, HTML-Tags whose open-close count needs to be computed.
+Any HTML Element that is not present in this list - will not have a count computed.

 Returns: